MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 A `SoOrthographicCamera` camera defines a parallel projection from a viewpoint.

 This camera does not diminish objects with distance, as an SoPerspectiveCamera does.
-The viewing volume for an orthographic camera is a rectangular cuboid (a box).
+The viewing volume for an orthographic camera is a cuboid (a box).

 By default, the camera is located at (0,0,1) and looks along the negative z-axis; the Position and Orientation fields can be used to change these values.
 The Height field defines the total height of the viewing volume; this and the Aspect Ratio field determine its width.